Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Across the school an enormous amount of engagement work is aimed at inspiring school children across Wales to think about careers in science and medicine.
 Some of this activity is coordinated centrally through our Science in Health programme and some of it is research-focused and led.
 In addition to this, staff respond to ad hoc invitations from local schools and groups to carry out tailored engagement activity.

-Since 2017 the School of Medicine has been running a 'MEDIC Ambassador' scheme for our medical students and alumni who wish to engage with schoolchildren.
+Since 2017 we have been running a 'MEDIC Ambassador' scheme for our medical students and alumni who wish to engage with schoolchildren.
 We now have a pool of over 150 Ambassadors across the student year groups who have a real passion for medicine and inspiring the next generation of doctors and healthcare professionals.

-If your school is interested in engaging with us please complete this online request form or contact us using the details at the foot of the page.
+If your school is interested in engaging with us please complete our online request form or contact us using the details at the foot of the page.